 How Much Internet Speed Do I Need for Netflix?

-Netflix recommends a download speed of 5 megabits per second (Mbps) to stream HD quality video.
-If your broadband connection is less than this, you will experience a significant decrease in the video quality.
+Netflix recommends a download speed of 5 megabits per second (Mbps) to stream HD-quality video.
+If your broadband connection is less than this, you will experience a significant decrease in video quality.

 In conclusion, it is important to know how much Internet speed you need for Netflix in order to get the best viewing experience with them.